AbhinavBanisetti/Healthcare_RCM_Data_Engineering_Project/README.md

 The claims data from the **Landing Zone** and the NPI & ICD data obtained through APIs are ingested to the Bronze Layer using Azure Databricks notebooks.

-All the files in the Bronze Layer are stored in the form of parquet file format
+All the files in the Bronze Layer are stored in a columnar format (i.e parquet)

 <h3>Data Transformation</h3>